Table of Contents[Hide][Show]

 Why (IN THE WORLD) is Rice Syrup Considered Healthy?

 With all the hubbub about Americans consuming too much sugar, a lot of attention has been given to the types of sugar we consume.
-Fructose started to receive special attention as a sugar that was possibly more damaging to our health than others.
+Fructose started to receive special attention as a sweetener that was possibly more damaging to our health than others.
 So, some companies started looking for alternatives to fructose based sugars, opting for those made primarily of glucose, like brown rice syrup.

 Unfortunately, pure sugar is pure sugar – fructose, dextrose, glucose, galactose.
 It doesn’t matter the name.